 Only the Dean of Graduate and Professional Studies may make exceptions to the above upon recommendation from the dean of the college of the student's major.
 Graduate students whose English proficiency is judged inadequate by the department or college may be denied permission to continue work on graduate degrees.Admission Categories

 Transfer students must meet regular admission require- ments.
 Credit may be transferred only for advanced and graduate courses completed with a grade of A or B. The number of semester credit hours applied to the graduate degree is subject to approval of the individual department in which transfer credit is determined after enrollment.
 Except in the case of planned coordinated inter-institutional programs approved in advance by the Graduate and Professional Studies Council, not more than nine semester hours of transfer credit may be applied to a master's degree.
-The College of Business Administration and the Cullen College of Engineering will not accept more than nine and six semester hours of transfer credit, respectively, under any circumstances.
+The Cullen College of Engineering will not accept more than six semester hours of transfer credit under any circumstances.
 Under no circumstances may more than one-half of the course credit necessary for any graduate degree within the jurisdiction of graduate studies be represented by credit transferred from other institutions.
 With the approval of the dean of the college, a maximum of six semester hours of an earned master's degree may be applied to a second master's degree.
 Regulations concerning time limitations apply to transfer credit as well as to credit earned at the university.
 All doctoral credit is also subject to approval of the department or college.

 The credit to be accepted is subject to evaluation and must be consistent with the plan approved by the student's advisor.
 Advanced work completed at another institution prior to the time the institution offered graduate credit will not apply as credit toward an advanced degree at the university.
 The student bears the final responsibility for securing the department's acceptance of transfer credit.

-The college may grant, under special circumstances, non-degree objective (NDO) status to applicants who have earned bachelor's degrees and who are candidates for certification, such as in Education.
+The college may grant, under special circumstances, non-degree seeking (NDO) status to applicants who have earned bachelor's degrees and who are candidates for certification, such as in Education.
 The admission procedures are the same as those for regular student status.
 Applicants must submit a graduate application, transcripts, and examination scores to the appropriate office.
 Students given NDO status may apply to a graduate program at a later date by petitioning the college.
 Six semester hours from the NDO status may be applied toward a graduate degree if the credits are no more than five years old at the time of graduation and the courses are applicable to that degree.
 For more information concerning NDO status, students should contact their specific college.